emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

  - `emcc ... -o output.html` builds a `output.html` file as an output, as well as an accompanying `output.js` launcher file, and a `output.wasm` WebAssembly file.
  - `emcc ... -o output.js` omits generating a HTML launcher file (expecting you to provide it yourself if you plan to run in browser), and produces two files, `output.js` and `output.wasm`. (that can be run in e.g. node.js shell)
- - `emcc ... -o output.bc` does not produce a final asm.js/wasm build, but stops at LLVM bitcode generation stage, and produces a single LLVM bitcode file `output.bc`.
-Likewise only one bitcode file is produced if output suffix is `.ll`, `.o`, '.obj', '.lo', `.lib`, `.dylib` or `.so`.
- - `emcc ... -o output.a` generates a single archive file `output.a`.
+ - `emcc ... -o output.wasm` omits generating either JavaScript or HTML launcher file, and produces a single Wasm file built in standalone mode as if the `-s STANDALONE_WASM` settting had been used.
  - `emcc ... -o output.{html,js} -s WASM=0` causes the compiler to target asm.js, and therefore a `.wasm` file is not produced.
  - `emcc ... -o output.{html,js} --emit-symbol-map` produces a file `output.{html,js}.symbols` if WebAssembly is being targeted (`-s WASM=0` not specified), or if asm.js is being targeted and `-Os`, `-Oz` or `-O2` or higher is specified, but debug level setting is `-g1` or lower (i.e. if symbols minification did occur).
  - `emcc ... -o output.{html,js} -s WASM=0 --memory-init-file 1` causes the generation of `output.{html,js}.mem` memory initializer file.
 Pasing `-O2`, `-Os` or `-Oz` also implies `--memory-init-file 1`.